SAP/spartacus-docs/_pages/dev/components/customizing-cms-components.md

 ### Global Routing Guards Logic

-Sometimes, you need to apply routing logic across all CMS pages (regardless of the specific CMS components presence).
-Examples include:
+There are times when you need to apply routing logic to all CMS pages, regardless of whether specific CMS components are present on those pages or not.
+The following are examples of such scenarios:

-- Checking user authentication on every page.
+- Checking user authentication on every page
 - Verifying special query parameters on every page and redirecting if necessary.

-In version 2211.24.0 Spartacus introduced `BEFORE_CMS_PAGE_GUARD` injection token to allow multiple global routing guards.
-Each guard provided with this token runs before the main `CmsPageGuard` logic (i.e. before all CMS-mapping driven guards) on every CMS page route.
-Here's how to implement it:
+Spartacus 2211.24.0 introduces the `BEFORE_CMS_PAGE_GUARD` injection token to allow multiple global routing guards.
+Each guard that is provided with this token runs on every CMS page route before the main `CmsPageGuard` logic is run (in other words, before all the guards driven by CMS mapping are run) .
+The following is an example of how to implement the `BEFORE_CMS_PAGE_GUARD` injection token:

 ```ts
 @Injectable({ providedIn: 'root' })